sbourdeaud/nutanix/zabbix/README.md

    1. First, we need to change the default behavior of the service by editing the `/etc/sysconfig/snmptrapd` file and adding the following line at the end:
    ``OPTIONS="-OS -m-/usr/share/snmp/mibs/NUTANIX-MIB.txt -Lsd -Lf /var/log/snmptrapd.log"``
    This will create a log file for the service (which will help with troubleshooting) and will make sure that the OIDs are properly resolved using the Nutanix MIB file when variables are parsed in the trap.
-   2. Then we need to configure the SNMPv3 user as well as the Perl interpreter for the snmptrapd service/daemon by editing the `/etc/snmp/snmptrapd.conf` file.
+   2. <a id="SNMPv3User"></a>Then we need to configure the SNMPv3 user as well as the Perl interpreter for the snmptrapd service/daemon by editing the `/etc/snmp/snmptrapd.conf` file.
    Add the following lines to the end of that file:
    ```
    createUser -e "replace_this_with_your_engine_id_string" zabbix SHA key2thedoor AES replace_this_with_your_password